 It is the policy of the Hawaii Department of Transportation (HDOT) to manage our facilities and program in a manner that protects the environment, the safety of our employees, and the public health…

 The Department of Transportation, Airports Division (DOTA) has been actively involved in the development and implementation of the programs to control stormwater pollution since the inception of federal stormwater regulations by the Environmental Protection Agency (EPA).
-This document details the procedures implemented by DOTA environmental personnel at the Hawaii airports to ensure that all DOTA and tenant operations comply with regulatory requires and the stormwater Best Management Practices (BMP’s).
+This document details the procedures implemented by DOTA environmental personnel at state airports to ensure that all tenant operations comply with regulatory requirements and stormwater Best Management Practices (BMP’s).
 In 2019, DOTA revised this manual to update the inspection report and the risk ranking and renamed it as Airport Tenant NPDES Inspection and Enforcement Manual (version 8.0).

 Annual Mandatory Stormwater Training Video